 Feeling glum, we decided to get out for a while rather than sulk about our long morning flight home.
 So, we did a little shopping and attended an afternoon church service at Grace Church Leith.
 Finally, as the weather began to clear, we made our way over to Holyrood Park.

 It was magical.

 It was bittersweet.

 Holyrood Park is a royal park located in the heart of the city of Edinburgh.
 Covering an expanse of 640 acres, this gorgeous piece of earth sits adjacent to Edinburgh’s royal residence – the Palace of Holyroodhouse – and is just a short walk from the Royal Mile.
-The parkland is enormously popular with tourists and residents alike.
-It provides a fantastic outdoor playground for fitness enthusiasts, photographers, nature watchers, and is a place of solace for those who need to get away from the hustle-bustle.
-Various paths lead you through the park as well as Queen’s Drive, a paved road that loops up and around the perimeter.
+The park is popular with both tourists and residents, providing the perfect spot for photographers, nature watchers, or those who just want to get away from the hustle-bustle of the city.
+Various paths lead you through the park, as does Queen’s Drive, a paved road that loops up and around the perimeter.

-(You may notice that some of the photos were taken on a sunny day as opposed to the overcast day I wrote about at the beginning.
-Which means we did return!)
+(You might notice that some of the photos that follow were taken on a sunny day as opposed to the overcast day I wrote about at the beginning.
+Which means we did, in fact, return!)

 You’ll want your camera.
 The views are splendid!

 The highest point in Holyrood Park is Arthur’s Seat, the remnant of a 350 million-year-old volcano.
 It is the main peak of a group of hills which form most of the park.
 According to legend, Arthur’s Seat is one of the possible locations of Camelot, and that is how it came to be named.

 On the west side of the park, the Salisbury Crags – a series of cliffs – rise to a height of 150 feet.
 They represent the true essence of rugged and wild Scotland.